-Purchasing Farmland Can be a Smart Investment
+Purchasing Farmland in Southwest Ohio can be a Smart Investment

 A famous old real estate chestnut attributed to Mark Twain urges investors to “buy land – they’re not making it anymore.”
 While the wisdom of the advice as a blanket statement may be open to question, its basic premise that land is in limited supply is obviously true – especially so for agricultural property.
-This type of acreage, while it typically costs less per acre than developed land, has historically tended to offer better-than-inflation returns and a good way to diversify a portfolio and protect against market volatility.
+This type of acreage, while it typically costs less per acre than developed land, has historically tended to offer better-than-inflation returns, and a good way to diversify a portfolio and protect against market volatility.

 Our region’s geology makes developing land easy compared to other parts of the country.
-The open, shallow rolling hills make terraforming and regrading land to prep it for building foundations a fairly simple process.
-This also means factors like running utility lines doesn’t have to be an expensive feat of engineering.
-And because we’re so familiar with the area’s existing farmland on the market, we can give you great advice on what a commercial or industrial development project would look like from start to finish.
+The open, shallow rolling hills, and flats around the Ohio River, make regrading land to prep it for building foundations a fairly simple process.
+This also means factors like creating access roads and running new utility lines don’t have to be expensive feats of engineering.
+And because we’re so familiar with the area’s existing empty agricultural plots on the market, we can give you great advice on what a commercial or industrial development project would look like from start to finish.